nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 {add a object diagram}

-The sequence diagram below shows the DeleteAppointmentCommand works:
+The sequence diagram below shows how the DeleteAppointmentCommand works:
 {add a sequence diagram}

 * When the user inputs `deleteAppointment INDEX ic/[NRIC]`, the `LogicManager` calls `AddressBookParser` to parse the command.
 This creates a `DeleteAppointmentCommandParser` to parse the patient's `Nric`, and `INDEX` through `ParserUtil`